 In consideration of your rendering services to the estate as Personal Representative, you are entitled to receive payment of compensation.
 If you wish to receive compensation for your services as Personal Representative, experience indicates that it is best to resolve issues surrounding your compensation before obtaining your Letters.
 See: Payment of Compensation to the Personal Representative & His/Her Attorney.

-The Issue: Filing a Probate Notice of Creditors is the first of the statutory steps required in order to force Descendant’s creditors to promptly present their claims or be barred (in most cases) within the four-month Creditor’s Claim statute of limitations period.
+The Issue: Filing a Probate Notice of Creditors is the first of the statutory steps required in order to force Decedent’s creditors to promptly present their claims or be barred (in most cases) within the four-month Creditor’s Claim statute of limitations period.

 Telephone the County Clerk in the county where your probate will be filed (Telephone